evannetwork/api-blockchain-core/docs/contracts/digital-twin.rst

 = Utilities =
 =============

-.. _digital-identity_getValidity:
+.. _digital-twin_getValidity:

 getValidity
 ================================================================================

 .. code-block:: typescript

-  DigitalIdentity.getValidity(options, ensAddress);
+  DigitalTwin.getValidity(options, ensAddress);

-Check if a valid contract is located under the specified address, which allows to check for identities before actually loading them.
+Check if a valid contract is located under the specified address, which allows to check for twins before actually loading them.

 Return value properties have the following meaning:

-- ``valid``: ``true`` if contract could not be found or if it doesn't have the tag "evan-digital-identity"
+- ``valid``: ``true`` if contract could not be found or if it doesn't have the tag "evan-digital-twin"
 - ``exists``: ``true`` if a contract address could be found at given ENS address
 - ``error``: an error object, if one of the other properties is ``false``

-**Note, that this function is called on the Class DigitalIdentity and not on an instance of it.**
+**Note, that this function is called on the Class DigitalTwin and not on an instance of it.**

 ----------
 Parameters
 ----------

-#. ``options`` - ``DigitalIdentityOptions``: identity runtime options
+#. ``options`` - ``DigitalTwinOptions``: twin runtime options
     * ``contractLoader`` - |source contractLoader|_: |source contractLoader|_ instance
     * ``cryptoProvider`` - |source cryptoProvider|_: |source cryptoProvider|_ instance
     * ``dataContract`` - |source dataContract|_: |source dataContract|_ instance